 Hyperspace has been supporting hundreds of retailers world-wide for almost 10 years.
 We often get a unique perspective on the world of retail.
 Every year it seems that new strategies appear and old ones die out.
-In this article, we want to present the top three strategies retailers adopted in 2019 and we believe they will continue to be important in 2020.
+In this article, we want to present the top three strategies retailers adopted and we believe they will continue to be important in the future.

 Omni-channel Integration to the Extreme